Below is information on how to make your bug tracking methods more effective.

 Personal opinions can be discussed using email or chat resources, but they must not be involved in the bug reports.
 Bug reports should be a place where relevant data for fixing a bug and reproducing information is stored.
 Focus on resolution of the bug report instead of personal opinions of the bug.

 Have you ever had to deal with closed bugs or closing a bug?
 If you have then you have dealt with a highly detrimental bug tracking situation.
 If you have dealt with the case of bug status discussion, then it may be best to sit back and ask the following questions:

 - who is responsible for reporting the bugs or giving the order for bug tracking?

 - what is the criteria for acceptance of bug tracking?

 - who is responsible to accept the results of bug reports or provide solutions for the bug tracking?

 When dealing with closed bug reports, it is important to examine the meaning of ‘closed’.
-In the majority of software development teams, a bug report is closed by the individual who resolved the bug and this is typically a developer.
+In most software development teams, developers are responsible for closing bug reports when they resolve the issues.

 6. Using The Two Bug Report Statuses